praseodeveloper/WeatherApp/README.md

 How to setup and run locally?
 1. Clone this repository using git clone https://github.com/praseodeveloper/WeatherApp.git
 2. Install node.js in your computer
-3. Open terminal in the repository root folder and run npm install npm start
+3. Open terminal in the repository root folder and run
+i. npm install
+ii. npm start
 4. Launch https://localhost:3000

 How can I customize the weather tiles?